openelections/docs/contributingcodeguide.md

 #### Validate

 Validations help ensure data integrity by running queries against results in the data store, typically after a particular transformation is run (You can link one or more validators with a transformation; see the previous section).
+They exist in a ``{state}/validate.py`` file.

 All validations should be functions prefixed with "validate_" and importable from openelex.us.state.validate (e.g. from openelex.us.md.validate import validate_unique_contests).